 Rachel Bryson, Researcher

-Rachel Bryson is a researcher and administrator for CRG.
+Rachel Bryson is a researcher for CRG.
 She works on the Global Extremism Monitor, tracking global incidents of violent and non-violent extremism.
-She has written for the Independent and International Business Times and has appeared on NBC, Spiegel, and RTL television.
+She has written for the Guardian, Independent and International Business Times and has appeared on NBC, Spiegel, and RTL television.

 Our advisory council of experts helps us ensure that Religion & Geopolitics is providing a resource that gives a sophisticated and rigorous assessment of complex issues.
 Its members are drawn from a range of policy specialisms and fields of expertise.
 Find out more about the Advisory Council here.